Healthcare Operations and Essential Infrastructure

 No fees will be charged for this permit.
-This permit is valid through November 15th, 2020 subject to City or County (Public Health) guideline changes.
+This permit is valid subject to City or County (Public Health) guideline changes.

-Application requires staff review prior to approval.
+Application requires staff review on a case by case basis prior to approval.
 No fee will be charged with permit.

 The California State Tax deadline has been extended by the Franchise Tax Board (FTB) to June 15, 2020.
 This includes partnerships and LLCs who are taxed as partnerships whose tax returns are due on March 15, 2020 now have a 90-day extension to file and pay by June 15, 2020.
 Note that the FTB’s June 15, 2020 extended due date may be pushed back even further if the Internal Revenue Service grants a longer relief period (the Treasury Department and Internal Revenue Service have deferred the Federal Taxdeadline to July 15, 2020).